 Sync v2 was rebuilt to be more directly compatible with the Chromium sync system (Chromium is the same open source base of Google’s Chrome and Brave).
 Brave built a sync server that more directly followed Chromium’s sync protocol, but defaulting instead to use encrypted data records.
 Sync v2 more easily supports more sync data types, while still keeping the client side data encrypted, so only you can see your data.

-Brave Sync allows you to synchronize data across any number of Desktop and Android devices, with iOS to follow soon.
+Brave Sync allows you to synchronize data across any number of Desktop, Android, and iOS devices.

 Unlike in Chrome, there is no Brave “account” that you can sign into.
 Instead, Brave uses the same “Sync chain” concept as before.
 Brave also enforces client-side encryption to keep your data safe and secure.
 Additionally, all Sync data is sent to Brave operated servers (no data is sent to Google or anywhere else).
 You can read more about how Brave Sync v2 system works here.